RAE, William John

 At the Geraldine Parish Church (St Mary’s) in late June 1924, a beautiful stained glass window and a brass tablet, erected in memory of men of the parish and church who gave their lives for their country in the Great War, were unveiled by Archbishop Julius.
 The church was filled to capacity, there being present many people from the outlying parts of the parish and many relatives of the fallen heroes.
 Perhaps some relatives of W. J. Rae and D. A. Rae were in the congregation.
 After the dedication of the memorial, “The Last Post” was sounded and the National Anthem sung.
 The window features Christ as the King of Glory above a soldier dedicating his sword to God.
 The ceremony was “very earnest and impressive”, and the psalm and hymns of a comforting nature.
 The inscription on the brass tablet reads “To the Glory of God and in grateful remembrance of these our fellow churchmen of the Geraldine parish who gave their lives for their country in the Great War, 1914-1918, this window is dedicated."
 The names follow, including those of W. J. Rae and D. A. Rae.

-Several Rae cousins also served in World War I – Adam, Alfred William (died of wounds in 1917), Bernard James and Robert Ernest, as well as William Rae Johnstone, and more distant relatives, Charles and William Irvine.
-Seven Rae nephews from one family (that of John’s brother Thomas) served in World War II.
+Several Rae cousins also served in World War I – Adam, Alfred William (died of wounds in 1917 in Belgium), Bernard James and Robert Ernest (Ernest had died of sickness in 1918 in France), as well as William Rae Johnstone, and more distant relatives, Charles and William Irvine.
+Seven Rae nephews from one family (that of Donald’s brother Thomas) served in World War II.
+W. J. Rae’s army photo has been attached to the Auckland War Memorial Museum Cenotaph Database.

 Researched and Written by